-The SEA: defines general exploration activities; provides an overview of the existing environment within the Study Area; broadly describes potential adverse environmental effects associated with offshore oil and gas exploration; highlights relevant knowledge and data gaps; and recommends general mitigation measures for offshore petroleum exploration activities.
+- broadly describes potential adverse environmental effects associated with offshore oil and gas exploration; - highlights relevant knowledge and data gaps; and - recommends general mitigation measures for offshore petroleum exploration activities.

 The SEA therefore identifies key environmental issues for the CNSOPB as well as prospective future operators with interest in the parcels.
-The SEA is not intended to replace project-specific environmental assessments which would be required for any proposed exploration program;

-rather it is intended to support and facilitate future project-specific environmental assessments.
+The SEA is not intended to replace project-specific environmental assessments which would be required for any proposed exploration program; rather it is intended to support and facilitate future project-specific environmental assessments.
 This SEA has been prepared to meet requirements presented in the Scoping Document (Appendix A) which was subject to regulatory and public review.
 Additional information on the objectives and scope of the SEA is included in Section 4.